stevequindo/new-zealand-hackathon-game/README.md

 ## Background
 - Four backgrounds used which is found in the _background_ folder.
 - The setting of the background goes dark to gloomy to a bright sunny sunrise as levels progress.

+## Credit
+A big THANK you to [I'm an inline-style link](https://assetstore.unity.com/packages/2d/characters/fantasy-heroes-character-editor-basic-88537)
+This asset helped look like I could make professional looking games back in 2017.